Hacks-On/CollegeLink/README.md

 ### Side features of the application :

+- Edit your skills, name, email, password and profile picture.
+- See a list of all users who liked a certain post.

 ### Download the APK file :

 - We are currently in progress for publishing the app on Playstore so it's not available there yet.